OpenEvalProject/evals/manuscripts/elife-43318/v2/manuscript.md

 The data collection paradigm was identical to the bright field pheromone imaging assay in terms of bacteria aliquots, imaging plate preparation, and vibration implementation following animal transfer.
 The difference is that image acquisition was performed on a DMI6000 inverted microscope (Leica) equipped with a 1.25x PL Fluotar objective (Leica), a TwinCam LS image splitter (Cairn) with a dichroic cube (Cairn), and two Zyla 5.5 cameras (Andor) to enable simultaneous green-red imaging with maximal field of view.
 One-hour recordings were taken with constant blue (470 nm, 0.8A) and green (cool white, 1.4A) OptoLED illumination (Cairn), and images were acquired with 100 ms exposure at 9 Hz using Andor Solis software (v4.29.30005.0).
 The microscopy room was maintained at 21°C throughout the recording durations.
 Ten or more independent replicates were performed for each strain.
 We were able to reproduce stereotyped aggregation dynamics across replicates under our experimental paradigm (Figure 1—figure supplement 2).
 Image segmentation and automated animal tracking was performed post-acquisition using Tierpsy Tracker software (v1.3) with customized parameters, to create centroid trajectories, obtain two-point skeleton from pharynx-labeled individuals and 49-point midline skeletons from body wall muscle-marked ones, and extract various features.
 For body wall muscle-marked animals, trajectories were manually joined where broken due to tracking errors.

-## Fluorescence aggregation tracking data analysis
+### Fluorescence aggregation tracking data analysis

 The code for tracking data analysis is available at https://github.com/ljschumacher/wormTrackingAnalysis (Schumacher et al., 2019; copy archived at https://github.com/elifesciences-publications/wormTrackingAnalysis).

 Tracked blobs were filtered for minimum fluorescence intensity and maximum area, to exclude any larvae and tracking artifacts, respectively, which appeared on the occasional plate.
 Local worm densities around each individual were calculated using k-nearest neighbor density estimation, where the density is k divided by the area of a circle encompassing the k-th nearest neighbor.
-We chose k=6≈ √N and verified based on visual assessment that the overall distribution of local densities changes very little with increasing k.
+We chose $k=6≈\sqrtN$ and verified based on visual assessment that the overall distribution of local densities changes very little with increasing k.

 Reversals were detected based on a change of sign of speed from positive to negative, which was calculated from the dot-product of the skeleton vector (of the pharynx) and the velocity vector, and smoothed with a moving average over half a second.
 We only counted reversals that were at least 50 µm in length, and that moved at least half a pixel per frame before and after the reversal.
 Reversal events thus detected where binned by their local density.
 For each density bin, reversal rate was estimated as the number of events divided by the time spent in forward motion for that bin.
 The variability was estimated using a subsampling bootstrap: the reversal rate was estimated 100 times, sampling worm-frames with replacement, and estimating mean and standard deviation.